 The Holy Spirit is able and willing to lead today.
 Are we willing to listen and obey?
 When we are led to prepared people we understand what Jesus said: "For in this instance the saying is true, 'One sows and another reaps.'
 I sent you to reap what you did not work for; others have labored and you have entered into their labor" (John 4:37-38 NET).

 3. Preaching Where Present.
 Following the lead of the Holy Spirit doesn't mean don't witness until the Holy Spirit speaks to you.
 The Holy Spirit inspired the Word of God which commands Christians to proclaim Christ.
 This general instruction applies at all times.
 When specific instruction is given we should obey.
 Specific obedience is in keeping with the general instruction to evangelize every creature.

 When Philip heard specific instruction on who to preach Christ to he obeyed.
 When specific direction was lacking he preached Christ where he was to everyone he could.

 4. Person Focused.
 There are many one-size-fits-all methods of evangelism.
 They are easy to memorize.
+They are cookie-cutter, one-size-fits-all approaches.
 They make dedication to preparation much easier.
 When the method doesn't fit the context some try and force the situation and have an ineffective witness.
 Or they don't witness because they didn't have an "open door."

 Philip was fully prepared to meet the Ethiopian where he was.
 He used the situation to create a natural opportunity to proclaim Christ.
 Philip didn't begin where his "method" told him to begin.
 He began where the Ethiopian was.
 Not everyone will be reading messianic prophesies when we meet them.
 However, every person is worth taking the time to diagnose their present situation and then effectively, faithfully, and lovingly share the gospel with them.